myshell-ai/AIlice/README.md

 ## Code Update

-Due to the ongoing development status of AIlice, updating the code may result in incompatibility issues between existing configuration files and Docker containers with the new code.
-The most thorough solution for this scenario is to delete the configuration files (making sure to save any API keys beforehand) and the containers, and then perform a complete reinstall.
-However, for most situations, you can address the issue by simply deleting the configuration files and updating the AIlice module within the containers.
+Due to the ongoing development status of AIlice, updating the code may result in incompatibility issues between existing configuration file and Docker container with the new code.
+The most thorough solution for this scenario is to delete the configuration file (making sure to save any API keys beforehand) and the container, and then perform a complete reinstall.
+However, for most situations, you can address the issue by simply deleting the configuration file and updating the AIlice module within the container.

 ```bash
 rm ~/.config/ailice/config.json